Requirements for coffee shops in the experiment

 All requirements for coffee shops taking part in the experiment are set out in the Controlled Cannabis Supply Chain Experiment Decree (in Dutch).

-Existing legislation will, for the most part, remain in force during the experiment.
-For example, coffee shop owners are not permitted to:
+Standard legislation will, for the most part, remain in force during the experiment.
+For example, coffee shops are not permitted to:

-During the experiment different rules than those set out in the standard legislation will apply in regard to the following points.
+During the experiment, the rules for participating coffee shops differ from those in the standard legislation in regard to the following points.

 Stock

-- During the experiment, the current maximum of 500 grams does not apply.
+• During the experiment, the standard maximum of 500 grams of stock does not apply.
 In principle, coffee shops may have one week’s worth of stock on site.
-The mayor sets local rules for determining how much a week’s worth of stock is.
+Mayors of the participating municipalities are responsible for setting local rules on how the weekly turnover is to be determined.

-- During the experiment, coffee shop owners must store their stock at the coffee shop.
-Cannabis that has been ordered but not yet delivered is not considered as stock.
-Coffee shop owners may therefore have designated growers hold orders (in other words, future stock) for them.
+• During the experiment, coffee shop owners must store their stock inside the coffee shop.
+Cannabis that has been ordered but not yet delivered is not considered stock.

 Supply of cannabis products